 Although this is not pruning in the true sense, most people are confused about removing the stems of the plant after they fade.
 The plant stem can be pruned at any time even before flowering is complete.
 Easily cut the stem using sharp pruning scissors or a cutter, about 7.5 to 10 cm above the area where the plant stem is separated from the main stem of the plant.
 Like any other work on the yucca plant, it is very easy to care for and prune.
 This may sound a bit difficult, but I can assure you that it is very simple and easy to do in the case of this plant.

 Pests and Diseases of Yucca plant

 Like human beings, plants may get sick also.
 Following are some of the diseases of the yucca and how you can cure your plant.

 - The leaves of your yucca may dry during winter which is due to the warm air and atmosphere of your indoors.
 It’s better to move your flower to a cooler place and spray it.

 - In the case of inadequate light yellow color can occur underneath leave, in order to solve this problem move the plant to a lighter place.

-- Another problem which can occur is due to the Flaky mucus.
+- Another problem that can occur is due to Flaky mucus.
 This type of mucus can cause white cotton cover.
 In the case of facing such a situation, it’s better to spray insecticides to relieve symptoms.